 Some of this would have to start early, long before people think about selecting partners and having children.
 This sort of careful consideration of how our reproductive choices influence future people will require a sea change of public opinion, since many people still roll the genetic dice when they decide to have kids.
 In fact, about half of all children born in the United States are an unintended byproduct of sex, rather than a conscious choice.

-Ultimately, assuming genetic engineering emerges in the next century, the availability of cheap and accurate genetic information will become increasingly important (as will the need for it to be accessible in fair and equitable ways).
+Ultimately, assuming genetic engineering emerges in the next century, the availability of cheap and accurate genetic information will become increasingly important (as will the need for it to be accessible).
 As contraception becomes more affordable, and technology for screening and engineering embryos becomes feasible, we may begin to treat sex and reproduction as two things we do for completely different reasons.

 Both quotes are from The Descent of Man, and Selection in Relation to Sex, 1882.